CIS700-Procedural-Graphics/Final-Project/README.md

     * Fixed cube rotation by using quaternions instead of mesh.rotation.
 Found out that it is because there is a local rotation and world rotation for each THREE.Mesh that can be easily mixed up.
 Better to just use matricies in a scene graph style.
 Adjusted camera placement so that it is centered at the grid center, no matter what the dimensions of the grid is.
 Made multiple checks so that the cube can only flip if the color of the cube face that is going to face down matches the grid cell color.
 Added levels, where after crossing the finish cell, a new level appears with an increase in grid dimension.
 Realized that the plain Depth First Search level generation is too simple because on the edge of the grid, there is a 50 percent chance that it remains on the edge of the grid.
 Often the level generated has a easy path to the finish along the edge.
 Added a Gaussian Distribution Function to weigh the grid cells closer to the center more, so that the Depth First Search generator tends to go toward the center, making the level more complicated.

   - ### Milestone 3
     * Added a finish cell cube, or else a new player of the game doesn't know where the finish line is.
 Realized that the Depth First Search and Gaussian Distribution function level generator still does not work quite as expected.
 Now the level generator tends to go in a snake path, toward the center of the grid, then toward the edge, then toward the center again.
 Added a "throughput" that starts off as 1.0 and slowly decreases to 0.0 the more often the generator walks straight.
 This makes the paths generated more twisty and complicated.
 Added animation so that, to the player, it makes sense how the cube is flipping.
 Used a gain function to make the animation more realistic and lively.
 Added sound effects so that when the cube impacts on the ground, there is a "thump," and also added dream-like background music.
-Used raytracing so that the user no longer has to use arrow keys to move the cube.
+Used raymarching so that the user no longer has to use arrow keys to move the cube.
 Instead, the user can use his or her mouse to select the grid cell to move to.
 Used cosine waves to procedurally generate the color for each level.

   - ### Final Tweaks
     * Changed the color of the raymarching grid cell selection depending if it is a movable grid cell or not.
 Realized that the game is too easy because the player can always move back if he makes a mistake, and there is no game over case.
 Made it so that once the user steps off a grid cell, the grid cell falls into an abyss.
 No more take-back-sies.
 If the user is stuck, he or she must take his or her own life by jumping into the abyss.
 Then it is game over.
 Added a start menu and game over screen so that there actually is a clear/definite start and end to the game.
 Made it so that not only does the grid dimension increase as the levels get harder, but also adjusted the throughput value so that the level generated paths are more twisty as the levels get harder.
 Changed the camera from orthographic to perspective in order to give depth to the grid cells falling.